Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 - Ole Miss' games this year have gone over the total in two out of three opportunities (66.7%).

-- Ole Miss is 2-1 against the spread and 3-1 overall in games when it records more than 19.0 points.
+- Ole Miss is 2-1 against the spread and 3-1 overall this season when the team puts up more than 19.0 points.

-- In games that Ole Miss piles up over 282.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- Ole Miss is 2-1 against the spread and 3-1 overall when the team amasses more than 282.8 yards.

 - The Rebels have three giveaways this season, while the Razorbacks have six takeaways .